ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 where $\phi(r)$ is our _effective_ pair potential and $\beta=1/(k_\mathrm{B}T)$.
 This effectively gives a temperature dependence to the size of our segment and accounts for our segment becoming _softer_ as temperature rises.

-The association term accounts for the highly-directional associative interactions.
+The association term accounts for the highly-directional associative interactions (for example, hydrogen bonding).
 For most SAFT equations of state, it is expressed as:

 ``\frac{A_\mathrm{assoc.}}{Nk_\mathrm{B}T}=\sum_ix_i\left(\sum_a\left(\ln{X_{i,a}}-\frac{X_{i,a}}{2}\right)+\frac{M_i}{2}\right)``